redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 *Bugs:*

 * Fixed several possible PHP notices.
-* Fixed a possible conflict with the BBpress plugin.
+* Fixed a possible conflict with the bbPress plugin.
 * Editing submissions with Checkbox List fields should work properly.
 * Product fields with costs over 1000 should now work properly.
 * Fixed a bug that caused duplicate submissions if a form wasn't hidden after submission.